 - 1. Use a Multimeter for measuring (a) Resistances, (b) AC and DC Voltages, (c) DC Current, (d) Capacitances, and (e) Checking electrical fuses. - 2.
 To study the characteristics of a series RC Circuit/ LR circuit. - 3.
-To determine an unknown Low Resistance using Potentiometer. - 4.
+To determine an unknown Low Resistance by fall of potential method. - 4.
 To determine an unknown Low Resistance using Carey Foster's Bridge. - 5.
-Measurement of field strength B and its variation in a solenoid (determine dB/dx) / Determination of magnetic field strength between two pole piece for a given current using search coil. - 6.
-To verify the Thevenin and Norton theorems. - 7.
-To verify the Superposition, and Maximum power transfer theorems. - 8.
-To determine self inductance of a coil by Anderson's bridge. - 9.
-To study response curve of a Series LCR circuit and determine its (a) Resonant frequency, (b) Impedance at resonance, (c) Quality factor Q, and (d) Band width. - 10.
-To study the response curve of a parallel LCR circuit and determine its (a) Antiresonant frequency and (b) Quality factor Q. - 11.
-Measurement of charge and current sensitivity and CDR of Ballistic Galvanometer - 12.
+Measurement of field strength B and its variation in a solenoid (determine dB/dx). - 6.
+Determination of magnetic field strength between two pole piece for a given current using search coil. - 7.
+To verify the Thevenin and Norton theorems. - 8.
+To verify the Superposition, and Maximum power transfer theorems. - 9.
+To determine self inductance of a coil by Anderson's bridge. - 10.
+To study response curve of a Series LCR circuit and determine its (a) Resonant frequency, (b) Impedance at resonance, (c) Quality factor Q, and (d) Band width. - 11.
+To study the response curve of a parallel LCR circuit and determine its (a) Anti-resonant frequency and (b) Quality factor Q. - 12.
+Measurement of charge and current sensitivity and CDR of Ballistic Galvanometer - 13.
 Determine a high resistance by leakage method using Ballistic Galvanometer.